Hewlett Packard CEO Whitman joins Sacramento Republic’s bid for Major League Soccer berth

 Republic FC managing partner Kevin Nagle revealed Whitman’s involvement in the group in a letter sent to his co-investors Tuesday morning.
 Whitman’s husband, Stanford professor Griff Harsh, is also joining the group, according to a copy of a letter obtained by The Sacramento Bee.

 Nagle wrote that Whitman and Harsh have a “passion for sports, interest in soccer, and vision for the kind of transformational impact that MLS can have in a city like Sacramento.”
-Their financial stake in the team was not revealed, although Nagle will maintain his role as managing partner.
+Their financial stake in the team was not revealed.

 “They believe in the future of MLS, and they have great respect for what our community has been able to accomplish in this effort to date,” Nagle wrote.